 Woodland Memorial Hospital's community or hospital service area (HSA) is defined as the geographic area (by ZIP code) in which the hospital receives its top 75% of discharges.
-The hospital's service area encompassed seven zip codes (95695, 95776, 95627, 95912, 95987, 95616, and 95645).
+The hospital's community or hospital service area (HSA) is the geographic area (by ZIP code) outlined in the hospital's Community Health Needs Assessment (CHNA).
 A summary description of the community is below.
 Additional details can be found in the CHNA report online.